sugarcoat/sugarcoat/README.md

 **[Custom Layou](#templatelayout)t**

-If you'd like to provide your own layout, provide a path in `template.layout` (relative to `template.cwd`) in the `settings` object.
+If you'd like to provide your own layout, provide a path to `template.layout`.

 **[Custom Partials](#templatepartials)**

-To register your own partials, see `template.partials` in the `settings` object.
+To register your own partials, see [`template.partials`](#templatepartials).
 If you provide a partial that uses a reserved name, Sugarcoat will use your partial instead of the one provided.

 **[Scoping Stylesheets](#prefixassets)**